JNRowe/versionah/doc/templates.rst

     This is mypkg version 2.2.4 (2011-02-19)

-If you're authoring your own templates and you find you need extra data for use in their generation open an issue_.
+If you’re authoring your own templates and you find you need extra data for use in their generation open an issue_.

 .. [#] Technically the result of any ``Version`` method beginning with ``as_``
        is passed along to the template, with the ``as_`` prefixes removed.

-.. [#] But don't do that, as :meth:`~datetime.datetime.strftime` is locale
+.. [#] But don’t do that, as :meth:`~datetime.datetime.strftime` is locale
        dependent ;)

 Filters